mwvgroup/pwv_kpno/1.0.0/validation/html/_sources/pwv_modeling.rst.txt

 In March of 2015, we installed SuomiNet connected weather station on top of the WIYN 3.5 meter telescope building at Kitt Peak National Observatory.
 In order to prevent equipment damage, the weather station at Kitt Peak is powered down during lightning storms.
-This creates gaps in the available SuomiNet data for Kitt Peak.
+This procedure, combined with occasional hardware issues, creates gaps in the available SuomiNet data for Kitt Peak.

 In order to determine the PWV level during periods without direct SuomiNet data, measurements from other nearby receivers can be used to model the PWV